-Developing local skills to prevent, resolve and transform violent conflict.
+Developing local skills to prevent, resolve, and transform violent conflict.

-We design and implement multi-year programs that amplify local voices, transform conflict and build skills for a peaceful society.
+We design and implement multi-year programs that amplify local voices, transform conflict, and build skills for a peaceful society.

 After an intensive review to attain approval, MBBI undertakes capacity- building projects and advocacy projects:

 Multidisciplinary volunteer teams jointly design and implement multiyear, trauma-informed projects alongside local partners.
 Most often, we strengthen civil society, which carries forward the practices into communities through culturally relevant methods.
-These increase local abilities to heal from severe conflict, reconcile communities, develop resilience against pressures to join armed conflict, and manage disputes sustainably.
+These increase local abilities to heal from severe conflict, reconcile communities, develop resilience against pressures to join armed conflicts, and manage disputes sustainably.
 MBBI has been active in Colombia, Ecuador, Israel, Greece, Kenya, Rwanda, South Sudan, Uganda, Sierra Leone, Liberia, Ghana, Zimbabwe, Nepal, and the U.S.

 What We Do